codesbydeen/codesbydeen/README.md

 🤝 Collaboration and teamwork are integral parts of my work ethic.
 I'm always eager to collaborate with diverse teams, exchanging ideas and perspectives to create innovative solutions.
 I believe that the power of teamwork can bring out the best in every project. <br />

-📬 If you're looking for an ambitious and proactive team member who can bring fresh ideas and a strong work ethic to your organization, I'd love to connect!
-Feel free to reach out and let's discuss how we can create extraordinary mobile experiences together. 🚀</p>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=codesbydine&layout=donut&theme=dracula)](https://github.com/codesbydine/github-readme-stats)
 ![Geraldine's GitHub stats](https://github-readme-stats.vercel.app/api?username=codesbydine&show_icons=true&theme=dracula)